chinook2/Chinook2/README.md

 # Chinook 2
-Entry point for the Chinook 2 Platform
+Entry point for the Chinook 2 Platform.

+* Client
+  * ck-viewer : Web viewer
+  * ck-admin : Web Admin interface
+* Server
+  * ck-server : REST API server to manage Users, Contexts, Layers...

+First release of ck-viewer is planned for October 2015. ck-admin and ck-server are planned for Q1 2016.

 ##Licence
 This project is under [BSD2 licence](http://opensource.org/licenses/BSD-2-Clause)